bexh0lder/Auto-Probe-anonymous/README.md

 # Auto-Probe Framework

 This documentation presents comprehensive pseudocode algorithms for all framework components, supplemented by key implementation files that demonstrate the core innovations.
-The pseudocode ensures full algorithmic transparency for reproducibility, while complete source code, pipeline scripts and environment setup will be made available upon paper acceptance.
+The pseudocode ensures full algorithmic transparency for reproducibility.

+*Complete source code, pipeline scripts and environment setup will be made available upon paper acceptance.*

 Note: Make sure to complete all `[necessary]` fields in the /experiments/pipline_llava1.6.yaml configuration file prior to execution.